mrb113/mrb113.github.io/_posts/2016-4-28-How-To-Plug-In-USB-A-Correctly-Every-Time.md

 title: How to Successfully Plug in a USB Cable on the First Try (...and why it works)
 ---

 When I tell people that I work on USB at my job, a startlingly high number of you say something like "Can you do something about the problem where it takes 3 tries to plug the darn thing in?
 HAhahahaahahHAAA!!".
 Yep, you guys sure are hilarious.
-I also have this problem - I used to resort to wildly jamming the plug around until something clicks(...still my approach for most types of cables, who am I kidding).
-The Saturday Morning Breakfast Cereal comic proposes a quantum physical explanation for this frustrating behavior:
+I also have this problem - I used to resort to wildly jamming the plug around until something clicks (...still my approach for most types of cables, who am I kidding) until I learned the right way to do it.
+The [Saturday Morning Breakfast Cereal comic](http://www.smbc-comics.com/?id=2388) proposes a quantum physical explanation for this frustrating behavior:

 ![SMBC USB](../images/usb-smbc.gif)

-Turns out that it isn't voodoo magic, though - there's actually a way to figure out which way is up or down on a USB Type-A or Type-B (or any of its mini/micro variants) plug:
+Turns out that plugging it in correctly isn't voodoo magic, though - there's actually a way to figure out which way is up or down on a USB Type-A or Type-B (or any of its mini/micro variants) plug:

 #### Trick: The USB logo always goes on top.